695th Lord Mayor’s Ethical AI Initiative

 • publicising when appropriate, particularly towards the end of the Initiative.

-WCIT and Professor Mainelli have appointed Liveryman Nicholas Beale as Chair of the Steering Group.
+WCIT and Professor Mainelli appointed Liveryman Nicholas Beale as Chair of the Steering Group.
 The Steering Group is exploring how to provide regular updates for a rapidly changing field, including via CISI’s monthly ethics columns.
 We are actively exploring extending the course to other professions such as solicitors, barristers, surveyors, and accountants.

 For further information: